kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 \(5\) List all operator user manuals and documentation by title and date;

-\(6\) Describe the computing system and software system safety process as required by §417.123(a).
+\(6\) Describe the computing system and software system safety process as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]](a).

-\(7\) Provide all results of computing system and software hazard analyses as required by §417.123(c).
+\(7\) Provide all results of computing system and software hazard analyses as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]](c).

-\(8\) Provide all plans and results of computing systems and software validation and verification as required by §417.123(d).
+\(8\) Provide all plans and results of computing systems and software validation and verification as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]](d).

-\(9\) Provide all plans for software development as required by §417.123(e).
+\(9\) Provide all plans for software development as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]](e).

 ### §415.125   Unique safety policies, requirements and practices.

-An applicant's safety review document must identify any public safety-related policy, requirement, or practice that is unique to the proposed launch, or series of launches, as required by §417.127 of this chapter.
+An applicant's safety review document must identify any public safety-related policy, requirement, or practice that is unique to the proposed launch, or series of launches, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.127   Unique safety policies, requirements and practices.|§417.127]] of this chapter.
 An applicant's safety review document must describe how each unique safety policy, requirement, or practice ensures the safety of the public.

 ### §415.127   Flight safety system design and operation data.

-\(a\) *General.* This part applies to an applicant launching an orbital or guided sub-orbital expendable launch vehicle that uses a flight safety system to protect public safety as required by §417.107(a) of this chapter.
+\(a\) *General.* This part applies to an applicant launching an orbital or guided sub-orbital expendable launch vehicle that uses a flight safety system to protect public safety as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](a) of this chapter.
 An applicant's safety review document must contain the flight safety system data identified by this section.
 The applicant must file all data required by this section no later than 18 months before bringing any launch vehicle to a proposed launch site.

 \(b\) *Flight safety system description.* A safety review document must describe an applicant's flight safety system and its operation.
-Part 417, subpart D of this chapter and appendices D, E, and F of part 417 of this chapter contain the flight safety system and subsystems design and operational requirements.
+Part 417, subpart D of this chapter and appendices D, E, and F of [[Volume 4/C Licensing/0417 Launch safety.md|part 417 of this chapter]] contain the flight safety system and subsystems design and operational requirements.

 \(c\) *Flight safety system diagram.* An applicant's safety review document must contain a block diagram that identifies all flight safety system subsystems.
 The diagram must include the following subsystems defined in part 417, subpart D of this chapter: flight termination system; command control system; tracking; telemetry; communications; flight safety data processing, display, and recording system; and flight safety official console.